MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Az.Sql.md

 Returns information about SQL Database servers.

 ### [Get-AzSqlServerActiveDirectoryAdministrator](Get-AzSqlServerActiveDirectoryAdministrator.md)
-Gets information about an Azure AD administrator for SQL Server.
+Gets information about a Microsoft Entra administrator for SQL Server.

 ### [Get-AzSqlServerActiveDirectoryOnlyAuthentication](Get-AzSqlServerActiveDirectoryOnlyAuthentication.md)
-Gets Azure AD only authentication for a specific SQL Server.
+Gets Microsoft Entra ID only authentication for a specific SQL Server.

 ### [Get-AzSqlServerAdvancedDataSecurityPolicy](Get-AzSqlServerAdvancedDataSecurityPolicy.md)
 Gets Advanced Data Security policy of a server.